danielcoblentz/Teaching-Assistant-Materials/OOP II/exams/README.md

 | [Final Review](./final-review.md) | (Coming soon) |
 | [Code Snippets](./code-snippets/) | Java code examples for recursion, trees, linked lists, and more |

-Review these materials alongside class notes and practice problems to prepare confidently for exams.
+Review these materials alongside class notes and practice problems to prepare for exams.